google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/set-the-launch-style.markdown

 ## Specify the initial orientation of the page

-You can enforce a specific orientation, which is really useful for use cases that work in only one orientation, like games for example.
-Use this with selectively.
+You can enforce a specific orientation, which is advantageous for use cases that work in only one orientation, like games for example.
+Use this selectively.
 Users prefer selecting the orientation.

 {% highlight json %}